Project Highlights

 Favourable geological setting:

-• Multiple graphitic and sulphide horizons with associated structures, occurring over a total strike length of approximately 12 kilometres, represented by strong electromagnetic (“EM”) conductors in geophysical datasets.
+• Multiple highly-graphitic and sulphide-rich units with favorable alteration and brittle structures, occurring over a total strike length of approximately 12 kilometres, represented by strong electromagnetic (“EM”) conductors in geophysical datasets.

 • Folding of the Zemlak Domain metasedimentary package, including bends and jogs, provide prospective dilational settings.

-• The present day Athabasca Basin edge is located immediately west of the Project indicating vertical proximity to the Basin’s basal unconformity (now eroded) and good preservation potential for basement-hosted mineralization.
+• The present-day Athabasca Basin margin is located immediately west of the Project, indicating vertical proximity to the Basin’s basal unconformity (now eroded) and confirming good preservation potential for basement-hosted mineralization.

 Indicative alteration and geochemical pathfinder signatures: